MaximeNP6/CookBook/cookbook/Csharp/README.md

 getTargetFromUnicity
 --

-This code example allows you to get the informations of a target (Guid, fields....following the model you can find on API documentation : https://v8.mailperformance.com/doc) giving his unicity criteria.
+This code example allows you to get the information of a target (Guid, fields....following the model you can find on API documentation: https://v8.mailperformance.com/doc) giving his unicity criteria.

 getTargetAndSendMessage
 --

-This code takes the id of a target (with the getTargetFromUnicity's informations) and send it a pre-created message (the idMessage) in your account.
+This code takes the id of a target (with the getTargetFromUnicity's informations) and sends it a pre-created message (the idMessage) in your account.
 To use this code you must import the JSON.Net library.

 postTarget
 --

-This code check if the target exist.
-If it is, the code will update the target with the new informations; or else the code will creat the new target with these informations.
+This code checks if the target exist.
+If it is, the code will update the target with the new information; or else the code will create the new target with this information.
 To use this code you must import the JSON.NET library.

 creatTargetAndAddToSegment
 --

-This code check if the target exist.
+This code checks if the target exist.
 If it is not, it will create the target.
 Then the code will add the target to a segment (using the id-segment).
 To use this code you must import the JSON.NET library.

 sendHTML
 --

-This code send a message like getTargetAndSendMessage.
+This code sends a message like getTargetAndSendMessage.
 But you can customize the "html message", the "text message", the "subject of the message", the mail "from address" and the "reply to" address.
 To use this code you must import the JSON.NET library.

 T8